Exploring the History of Linux: A Timeline

 The Linux kernel is at the core of Android.
 It’s behind most phones and tablets.
 This has played a huge role in the growth of mobile computing.

-Contact us, we'd love to talk about your idea!
+Contact us — we'd love to talk about your idea!

-📝 Estimate Project
+📝 Get an Estimate